Skip to main content

 Deploy to Play Store

-Since Gitlab Pipelines uses a unique image instance for each job in a pipeline, we'll need to install the Cloud CLI during each job (should take < 1 second).
+Since Gitlab Pipelines uses a unique image instance for each job in a pipeline, we'll need to install the Appflow CLI during each job (should take < 1 second).

 Then we'll utilize the file we saved earlier to assign the build id value from the build job back into the ANDROID_BUILD_ID environment variable.